Help your child get talking

-Imagine how it will feel if you come away from the conversation knowing you’ve answered your child’s questions and eased your child’s worries!
-You’ll also be teaching them that they can share any concerns and worries with you which means they’ll be less likely to bottle things up.
+Imagine how it will feel if you come away from the conversation knowing you’ve answered your child’s questions and eased their worries!
+You’ll also be teaching them that they can share any concerns and worries with you, which means they’ll be less likely to bottle things up.

 Knowing your child feels more positive and confident about their asthma will help you feel more positive and confident too.

 Jot down your answers A, B or C so you can add up your scores at the end.